tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 It was where the thing kept its costumes.

-The thing had pretended to be every person I’d interacted with while in that hospital; Dr. Osler, Annaliese, all the other nurses, and, most recently, Divya.
+That abomination had pretended to be every person I’d interacted with while in that hospital; Dr. Osler, Annaliese, all the other nurses, and, most recently, Divya.
 A horrific stageplay where it gladly filled all the roles.
 That entire month, I thought I had talked to dozens of people.
-In reality, it had been this abomination every single time, just in a very clever disguise.
+In reality, it had been this goddamned mimic every single time, camouflaged by a rotating series of gruesome disguises.

 Hundreds of eyeless bodies hung around that room like scarecrows, arms held outstretched by the horizontal wooden poles that were tied across their backs.
 Thick, pulsing gray-blue tethers suspended the bodies in the air at many different elevations from somewhere high above.
 Despite the horrific odor, most of the them seemed to be in relatively good condition, with limited visible signs of decay.
 The assortment of fleshy mannequins swayed lifelessly in the breeze that spilled in through the mini-van sized hole in the ceiling, glistening with some sort of varnish as they dipped in and out of beams of sunlight.